cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 {{<Aside type="note">}}

-Developing against remote resources will count towards billable usage.
+Developing against remote resources will count towards billable usage. `wrangler dev --remote` will leverage remote production resources specified in your `wrangler.toml`.
+These resources will use production data, and will count towards account usage for billing purposes.

 {{</Aside>}}